331uw13/e2eep-chat/README.md

 ```

-**e2eep-chat allows users to create private and secure communication with your friends or create public servers**
+**e2eep-chat allows users to create private and secure communication with your friends / community**
 > ...
 At least thats the idea.
 Work in progres...